-Christmas Cactus Leaves (stems) Turning Yellow
+Why are My Christmas Cactus Leaves (stems) Turning Yellow?

 - Symptoms.
 Yellowing leaves (stems) and a drooping appearance.

 - Causes.
-A lack of nutrients or overwatering, underwatering, low humidity and cold temperatures.
+A lack of nutrients or overwatering, underwatering, low humidity, and cold temperatures.

-However yellowing leaves can also be due to underwatering, if you are watering too lightly or the potting soil has dried out completely which can cause it to become hydrophobic and repel water off the surface of the soil without infiltrating properly.
+However, yellowing leaves can also be due to underwatering if you are watering too lightly or the potting soil has dried out completely, which can cause it to become hydrophobic and repel water off the surface of the soil without infiltrating properly.

 My personal Christmas cactus turned yellow because it was in a pot that was too small.
-Christmas cacti can tolerate being pot bound, which can even increase the chance of flowering, but I left mine in the same pot for around 5 years.
+Christmas cacti can tolerate being pot-bound, which can even increase the chance of flowering, but I left mine in the same pot for around 5 years.

 The roots were actually visible growing out of the soil as they were so desperate for more soil and space to grow.
-The roots had exhausted the available nutrients in the potting soil and the cactus needed repotting and the occasional application of a general houseplant fertilizer.
+The roots had exhausted the available nutrients in the potting soil, and the cactus needed repotting and the occasional application of a general houseplant fertilizer.

-How to Revive a Yellowing Christmas Cactus
+How I Revived My Yellowing Christmas Cactus

-Christmas Cactus Turning Red or Purple
+Why is my Christmas Cactus Turning Red or Purple?

 - Symptoms.
 Leaves turning red or purple, often at the edges initially.